shashdila/vnc/README.md

 A: Make sure that the property ClientCutText is set to true on your client.
 In real vnc viewer, open the properties and choose expert tab.
 And set it to true

+**Q: Script not working?**

+A: Try creating the script file and copying the content.